-On the other hand, the ideal cloud-based route planner has integration capabilities that allow you to hook it up with your other enterprise systems.
+On the other hand, the ideal cloud-based fleet routing software has integration capabilities that allow you to hook it up with your other enterprise systems.
 It might easily connect to your point of sale system, your telematics solution, and even your accounting software to create seamless workflows that can cover every touchpoint on the logistics chain.

 This saves businesses money, since they don't have to purchase additional software to cover these gaps between solutions or to address persistent silos.
 It can also save a lot of time and effort on the part of back-office employees who would otherwise be stuck manually entering data into various solutions.